 When you build your portfolio, you don’t want to have just one stock in your entire portfolio or just stocks from one particular sector.

-Because you are putting all your eggs in one basket.
-Doing so will give you high concentration risk.
+Because doing so will give you a high concentration risk.

 To avoid high concentration risk, the key is to have a diversified portfolio.